 For more information, contact firstname.lastname@example.org

 If you are not a current USF credential candidate, you must apply for admission to the USF School of Education and the Teacher Education Credential programs.
-Please note that it is important to apply early to the credential programs so as to ensure your place in the program.
+Please indicate to the admissions office that you hope to complete the internship pathway.

 When looking for a teaching job, it is best to start with the EdJoin website to determine where you would like to work and what positions may still be available.
 While you can apply for jobs on the EdJoin website, most districts near USF prefer that you apply directly on their own web sites